saikyun/kickstart-sdl/README.md

 As an alternative, you can just copy / paste the contents of the .ps1 scripts mentioned below, into your PowerShell.

-1. Open an Admin shell by opening Windows Start Menu, search for `Windows PowerShell`, right click and click "Start as Administrator"
+1. Open an Admin PowerShell by opening Windows Start Menu, search for `Windows PowerShell`, right click and click "Start as Administrator"
 2. In the new Admin shell run: `Set-ExecutionPolicy RemoteSigned`
 3. Close the Admin shell

 ### Clone repo, install build tools and SDL

-1. In PowerShell, run the following:
+1. Open `Windows PowerShell`
+2. Run the following commands:
 ```
 git clone https://github.com/saikyun/sdl-lessons
 cd sdl-lessons
 .\scripts\install-build-tools.ps1
 .\scripts\download-deps.ps1
 ```
-2. Close PowerShell
+3. Close PowerShell

 ### Building